Meowmaritus/DSAnimStudio/README.md

   * **Ctrl+V**: Paste at Mouse Cursor
   * **Ctrl+Shift+V**: Paste In-Place (keeps original start/end times, useful for copying between animations)
 * Edits the .anibnd or .anibnd.dcx files of the games directly.
 No need to use BND rebuilders.

-## User Instructions:
-  1. Run application.
-  1. Go to File -> Open
-  1. Load a .anibnd or .anibnd.dcx.
-  1. Select an animation ID on the left pane
-  1. Drag some events around or otherwise mess with things (try the bottom-right pane for editing the highlighted event)
-  1. (Optional) Play with the model/animation viewer pane on the top-right.
-  1. (Optional) Play with the options in the menu bar.
-  1. Hit Ctrl+S to save.

 ## Breakdown of Game Support:
 | Game                                        | Edit Support | Events Mapped / Identified | Anim Viewer Support  |